swellaby/vsts-mirror-git-repository/README.md

 **Source Repository - Personal Access Token**
 A Personal Access Token (PAT) that grants read access to the repository in the `Source Git Repository` field.
 This field is **optional**.
 If the Git repository in the `Source Git Repository` field is public, this field does not need to be populated.
 Check out the **Best Practices** section below for more details on managing PAT Tokens securely.

+**Source Repository - Clone Directory Name**
+The name of the directory to clone the Source Repository into.
+This field is **optional**.
+This is the same [<directory> argument][git-clone-doc-url] used by `git clone` with the same default behavior.

-**Verify SSL Certificate on Source Repository** Verifiying SSL certificates is a default behavior of Git.
-Unchecking this option will turn off SSL certificate validation as a part of the Source Repository cloning process. _If you are using a Git server with a Self-Signing certificate, you may need to uncheck this option._
+**Verify SSL Certificate on Source Repository** Verifying SSL certificates is a default behavior of Git.
+Disabling this option will turn off SSL certificate validation as a part of the Source Repository cloning process. _If you are using a Git server with a Self-Signing certificate, you may need to uncheck this option._

 **Destination Git Repository**
 The HTTPS endpoint of the Git Repository you want to copy to.
 This field is **required**.